-As the owner of a regulated dog you must ensure
+The owner of a declared dangerous or menacing dog must ensure

-- 1. Your dog, unless there is a reasonable excuse, be usually kept in the enclosure - 2.
-An enclosure for your dog must be maintained at or on the address in the registration notice for the dog and must be childproof and stop the dog from leaving the enclosure.
-The enclosure must: - allow access to the front entrance of the house so that a member of the public seeking access to the front entrance does not have to enter the enclosure - must not include any area that is a swimming pool or area surrounding a swimming pool or all or part of a building usually used for residential purposes - have walls at least 1m high above ground level if the dog is 8kg or less or walls at least 1.8m high above ground level if the dog is more than 8kg - the exterior of the walls of the enclosure must be designed to prevent a child from climbing over, under or through the walls into the enclosure - the wall of the enclosure must be designed to prevent the dog, or part of the dog, from protruding over, under or through the enclosure - consist of firm and strong materials with walls designed to prevent children from climbing into the enclosure.
-The walls may include a perimeter fence for the relevant place or an exterior wall of a structure if it complies with all other requirements of the enclosure - include a weatherproof sheltered area appropriate for the dog - include a gate which must be childproof, self-closing and self-latching; and comply with the requirements for the enclosure and which must not be a vehicle access gate - the enclosure may have another gate that is not self-closing and self-latching if it is not a vehicle gate, complies with requirements for the enclosure and is kept securely locked whenever it is not in immediate use for the enclosure and is kept securely locked whenever it is not in immediate use
+- The dog, unless there is a reasonable excuse, be usually kept in the enclosure - An enclosure for the dog must be maintained at or on the address in the registration notice for the dog and must be childproof and stop the dog from leaving the enclosure.
+The enclosure must: - allow access to the front entrance of the house so that a member of the public seeking access to the front entrance does not have to enter the enclosure - be at least 10m2 and must not include any area that is a swimming pool or area surrounding a swimming pool or all or part of a building usually used for residential purposes - have walls at least 1m high above ground level if the dog is 8kg or less or walls at least 1.8m high above ground level if the dog is more than 8kg - consist of firm and strong materials with walls designed to prevent children from climbing into the enclosure.
+The walls may include a perimeter fence for the relevant place or an exterior wall of a structure if it complies with all other requirements of the enclosure - · include a weatherproof sheltered area appropriate for the dog - include a gate which must be childproof, self-closing and self-latching; and comply with the requirements for the enclosure and which must not be a vehicle access gate - the enclosure may have another gate that is not self-closing and self-latching if it is not a vehicle gate, complies with requirements for the enclosure and is kept securely locked whenever it is not in immediate use